conshus/learning-opentok-node/README.md

       ```

   4. Run `npm start` to start the app.
   5. Visit the URL <http://localhost:8080/session> in your browser.
-You should see a JSON response containing the Vonage Application Id, session Id, and token.
+You should see a JSON response containing the Vonage Application ID, session Id, and token.

 ## Exploring the code

 The `routes/index.js` file is the Express routing for the web service.
 The rest of this tutorial
 discusses code in this file.

-In order to navigate clients to a designated meeting spot, we associate the [Session Id](https://developer.vonage.com/video/overview#sessions) to a room name which is easier for people to recognize and pass.
-For simplicity, we use a local associated array to implement the association where the room name is the key and the [Session Id](https://developer.vonage.com/video/overview#sessions) is the value.
+In order to navigate clients to a designated meeting spot, we associate the [Session ID](https://developer.vonage.com/video/overview#sessions) to a room name which is easier for people to recognize and pass.
+For simplicity, we use a local associated array to implement the association where the room name is the key and the [Session ID](https://developer.vonage.com/video/overview#sessions) is the value.
 For production applications, you may want to configure a persistence (such as a database) to achieve this functionality.

-### Generate/Retrieve a Session Id
+### Generate/Retrieve a Session ID

 The `GET /room/:name` route associates an OpenTok session with a "room" name.
-This route handles the passed room name and performs a check to determine whether the app should generate a new session Id or retrieve a session Id from the local in-memory hash.
-Then, it generates a Vonage Video token for that session Id.
-Once the Application Id, session Id, and token are ready, it sends a response with the body set to a JSON object containing the information.
+This route handles the passed room name and performs a check to determine whether the app should generate a new session ID or retrieve a session ID from the local in-memory hash.
+Then, it generates a Vonage Video token for that session ID.
+Once the Application ID, session ID, and token are ready, it sends a response with the body set to a JSON object containing the information.

 ```javascript
 if (roomToSessionIdDictionary[roomName]) {